-The following document is a summary overview of reports concerning the ongoing investigation of the Watergate case.
+The following document is a summary overview of reports oncerning the ongoing investigation of the Watergate case.

 The Federal Bureau of Investigation entered this case on June 17, 1972, immediately upon notification by the Metropolitan Police Department, Washington, D. C., of the arrest at Democratic Party National Headquarters of five subjects on burglary charges.
-When it was soon determined that the subjects were in possession of electronic listening devices, the FBI assumed investigative responsibility at the request of the U. S. Attorney's Office, Washington, D. C., and with the concurrence of the Criminal Division, U. S. Department of Justice.
+When it was soon determined that the subjects were in possession of electronic listening devices, the PBI assumed investigative responsibility request of the U. S. Attorney's Office.
+Washington. and with the concurrence of the Criminal Division.
+U. S Department of Justice.
 The fundamental thrust of the investigation has been from the outset alleged violation of Federal Interception of Communications statutes.